jerrychen007/CoreNLP-Quote-Extraction-Conversion-to-INCEpTION-xmi/README.md

 </br>
 INCEpTION is a rapid annotation platform available at https://inception-project.github.io.
 There is no direct way for CoreNLP to generate files in a format INCEpTION can recognize.
 The indirect method is to convert CoreNLP outputs to brat ann files, then to WebAnno-compatible XMI. </br>
 </br>
 Please install Groovy and DKPro Core before converting brat ann files.
-Tutorial available at https://dkpro.github.io/dkpro-core/pages/groovy-intro/ </br>
+Tutorial available at [DKPro Core - Intro using Groovy](https://dkpro.github.io/dkpro-core/pages/groovy-intro/) </br>
 Please refer to [Convert brat ann files to WebAnno-compatible XMI](https://gist.github.com/reckart/306b8ffddd30bee1f3afd0468a9ad31d) to configure your pipeline.groovy and TypeSystem.xml.